Piano: Pedals

-Pianos have had pedals, or some close equivalent, since the earliest days.
+Pianos have had pedals, or some equivalent, since the earliest days.
 In the 18th century, some pianos used levers pressed upward by the player's knee instead of pedals.
 Most grand pianos in the US have three pedals: the soft pedal (una corda), sostenuto, and sustain pedal, from left to right, respectively.
 In Europe, the standard is two pedals: the soft pedal and the sustain pedal.

 Most modern upright pianos have three pedals: soft pedal, practice pedal and sustain pedal.
 Older or cheaper models may lack the practice pedal.
 In Europe the standard for upright pianos is two pedals: the soft and the sustain pedals.

 The sustain pedal, or damper pedal, is often simply called "the pedal", since it is the most frequently used.
 It is the rightmost pedal in the group.
-It lifts the dampers from all strings, sustaining played notes.
+It lifts the dampers from all strings, sustaining all played notes.
 In addition, it broadens the overall tone by allowing all strings, including those not directly played, to reverberate sympathetically.

-Sympathetic vibration of strings is strongest among notes that are harmonically related to the sounded pitches, i.e., a played 440 Hz "A" note would evoke the higher octave "A" notes, but since piano strings vibrate with a great complexity of overtones, the harmonic and inharmonic interaction is among all notes is enormous.
+Sympathetic vibration of strings is strongest among notes that are harmonically related to the sounded pitches, i.e., a played 440 Hz "A" note would evoke the higher octave "A" notes followed by the next notes in the overtone sequence, but since all the piano strings have this cacophony overtones, the harmonic and inharmonic interaction is among all notes is enormous.